IncQueryLabs/incquery-server-jupyter/README.md

 ### Additional dependencies

-The demo notebook uses `ploty` and `cufflinks` to demonstrate possible applications of the client extensions package.
+The demo notebook uses `plotly` and `cufflinks` to demonstrate possible applications of the client extensions package.
 It is not recommended to install `cufflinks-py` using conda, as conda-forge seems to host an obsolete version not compatible with the demo; simply issue `pip install cufflinks` from the Anaconda console instead.

 The direct connection to the MMS server additionally requires the installation of `mms-python-client`.